WPIX at 70: The classic films of New York’s Movie Station

 In 1960, film mogul Samuel Goldwyn made a deal to license his classic films to CBS.
 Goldwyn was a close friend of CBS’ head honcho Williams S. Paley, and he thought the deal was personally being handled by Paley.

 It wasn’t.
 The result was the films were not aired in prime time, and many times of the credits were chopped off.
-Goldwyn felt his name, which meant an A-class picture, were not getting the proper exposure.
+Goldwyn felt his name, which meant an A-class picture, was not getting the proper exposure.
 Paley believed the situation hurt their friendship.

 That would all change when the Goldwyn films found a home at WPIX during the 1970s.
 Such classics as “The Best Years Of Our Lives,” “The Princess And The Pirate,’ “Ball Of Fire,””The Kid From Brooklyn,” “The Pride Of The Yankees,” “The Bishop’s Wife” “The Secret Life Of Walter Mitty,” “Hans Christian Andersen” and others became staples of WPIX’s lineup, turning a lot of viewers into classic film fans.